top of page

 A little about me and my writing...

-Underground Road, my debut novel, was shortlisted for the Adelaide Festival of Literature's Unpublished Manuscript Prize and later published by Wakefield Press (2012).
-The Art of Taxidermy was shortlisted for the Text Prize and published by Text in 2018.
-Since then, it has been a finalist in a number of awards, including the CBCA, the Gold Inkys, the NSW Premier's Literary Awards, the Prime Minister's Literary Awards, and the REAL Awards.
-Book designer Imogen Stubbs won an ABDA Award for the beautiful cover design, which features artwork by Edith Rewa.
+My debut novel, Underground Road, was shortlisted for the Adelaide Festival of Literature's Unpublished Manuscript Prize and was later published by Wakefield Press.
+Following this I wrote two YA verse novels – The Art of Taxidermy and Birdy – both of which have been finalists for a number of awards including the Text Prize, the CBCA Book of the Year Awards, the Gold Inkys, the NSW Premier's Literary Awards, the Prime Minister's Literary Awards, the REAL Awards, and the Readings YA Prize.
+In 2019, book designer Imogen Stubbs won an ABDA Award for The Art of Taxidermy's beautiful cover design, which features artwork by Edith Rewa.
+And in 2025, Birdy, received an Honour Book Award and won a Shadow Award in the 2025 CBCA Book of the Year Awards.

 Loss, longing and the importance of landscape